skatejs/skatejs/README.md

 - Attribute name
 - Class name

-The definition is an object of options defining your component.
+The definition is an object of options that define your component.

 ```js
 skate('my-component', {